BivalTyp

 R.G.'s photo R.E.'s photo

 The English version of the questionnaire was used for elicitation.
-The identification of valency encoding devices and valency classes is primarily based on the system proposed by Sergei Klimenko (2019).
-His generous assistance with the data analysis is gratefully acknowledged.
+The identification of valency encoding devices and valency classes is primarily based on the system proposed by Sergei Klimenko (2019), which might deviate from the analytic decisions used elsewhere.
+Sergei Klimenko's generous assistance with the data analysis is gratefully acknowledged.

 Klimenko, Sergei (2019).
 Criteria for establishing the inventory of semantic participants and voices in Tagalog.
 Studies in language 43(1).
 1-43.